 - Secondary – this refers to the “middle” school, the high school, and the preparatory school

 - Post-secondary – vocational schools, community college, university

 When there are more educated individuals who work for a country, the country’s economy will immediately increase due to the competency of the workers.

 Nevertheless, not every country is able to provide extensive and comprehensive training for free, just like many businesses.
-Even so, the majority of nations and states provide funding for the basic educational stage, which is represented by the primary and secondary school.
+Even so, the majority of nations and states provide funding for the basic educational stage, which is represented by primary and secondary school.

 Whenever a country invests in education, it basically invests in human capital.
 When you invest in tools and resources, you invest to receive something back later.
-It goes exactly the same with the educational system.
+It goes exactly the same as the educational system.

 Every country, business, or individual who realizes this aspect will surely thrive on the long-term.
 Why’s that?
 Because we’re moving forward and there’s no way to stay on the top of the ladder without constantly improving your personal and professional knowledge, skills, and mindset!

 In essence, the more knowledgeable and skilled an employee is, the better results he will usually generate.
 The higher the results of an employee the higher the results of that company.
 Follow me.

 When a company grows in performance, it’ll automatically improve its countries’ economy due to various reasons.
 It’s all cause-and-effect.

 Therefore, I believe it is crucial for every country to truly acknowledge the importance of a knowledgeable and skilled labor force, for that is the foundation of a potentially thriving long-term economic growth.